Carolina Caring Hospice Care:

 2017

-Catawba Regional Hospice, now Carolina Caring, expanded its service area to include Cabarrus and Rowan Counties and opened a Palliative Medicine Clinic in Gastonia.
+Catawba Regional Hospice, now Carolina Caring, expanded its hospice location area to include Cabarrus and Rowan Counties and opened a Palliative Medicine Clinic in Gastonia.

 Local parish nurse and Carolina Caring Director of Community Relations Carolyn Thompson was recognized during the Martin Luther King, Jr. celebration as the 2017 recipient of the Spirit of King Award.
 The event was hosted by the Greater Hickory Ministerial Alliance and Hickory Area Ministers.